GitGuardian/ggshield/README.md

 The **GitGuardian shield** (gg-shield) is a CLI application that runs in your local environment or in a CI environment to help you detect more than 200 types of secrets, as well as other potential security vulnerabilities or policy breaks.

-**GitGuardian shield** uses our [public API](https://api.gitguardian.com/doc) through [py-gitguardian](https://github.com/GitGuardian/py-gitguardian) to scan your files and detect potential secrets or issues in your code. **The `/v1/scan` endpoint of the [public API](https://api.gitguardian.com/doc) is stateless.
+**GitGuardian shield** uses our [public API](https://api.gitguardian.com/doc) through [py-gitguardian](https://github.com/GitGuardian/py-gitguardian) to scan your files and detect potential secrets in your code. **The `/v1/scan` endpoint of the [public API](https://api.gitguardian.com/doc) is stateless.
 We will not store any files you are sending or any secrets we have detected**.

 You can also use gg-shield via the [pre-commit](https://pre-commit.com/) framework on your repositories, or as a standalone pre-commit either globally or locally.